ccpandhare/bosm17-intro/README.md

 - This is to prevent any merge conflicts in the future.
 - Also, Do not use standard names like index.html, style.css, etc. Make the names more specific, like timer.css, timer.html.
 - We will merge the branches later.
+- Do not push changes to the master branch.

 ## Timer - Chinmay
 - Markup